evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
 Powered doors are a standard function for the side doors.

-There is only one roof for this model.
+There is only one roof option for this model.
 As an option, you can order this model with a large panoramic roof extending from the front to the rear.
 This glass makes the car's interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 The glass is toned to protect against heat from the sun.

 {{< sitefiguresized thumb="models/cadillac/escalade/escalade_iq/exterior_1_st.jpg" title="Cadillac ESCALADE IQ" width="3000" height="2028"  >}}